Root Cause Analysis of Outliers in Unknown Cyclic Graphs: EXPERIMENTS

 \subsection{Simulation Studies}

-We evaluate our approach by comparing it to the method proposed in \cite{Li2024}, which, to our knowledge, is the only method that works for DAGs and neither requires a ground truth graph nor multiple anomalous samples.
-Additionally, we include a Z-score baseline, which directly uses $\text{Z-score}(x_i; \boldsymbol{X}_i)^2$ as root cause score.\footnote{This technique simply ranks nodes by their anomalousness and has been referred to as baseline \cite{Li2024}.
-It offers theoretical guarantees for detecting the actual root cause only for collider-free polytrees.
-Nevertheless, some justification for inferring highly scored nodes as root cause candidates has been provided by \cite{RCA_graph_okati2024rca} when scores are obtained from p-values.} In the Graphical Lasso variant of our algorithm, we set the regularization parameter to $0.1$.
+We assess our method by comparing it against the Cholesky-decomposition-based approach introduced in \cite{Li2024} and the BARO method proposed in \cite{pham2024BARO}, which achieved the strongest performance in the benchmark study of \cite{pham2024root}.
+The latter evaluates 21 RCA methods with respect to their effectiveness in microservice environments.
+In addition, as in the study of \cite{Li2024}, we consider a Z-Score baseline that directly employs $\text{Z-Score}(x_i; \boldsymbol{X}_i)^2$ as the root cause score.\footnote{Both, BARO and the Z-Score baseline simply rank nodes by their anomalousness.
+This approach offers no theoretical guarantees for detecting the actual root cause except for the true graph being a collider-free polytrees.
+Nevertheless, some justification for inferring highly scored nodes as root cause candidates has been provided by \cite{RCA_graph_okati2024rca} when scores are obtained from p-values.} For the Graphical Lasso variant of our algorithm, we fix the regularization parameter to $0.1$; additional results for different values of the parameter are provided in Appendix Figure~\ref{fig:tune_lambda}.

 To generate data, we first simulate graphs with 50 or 100 observed nodes across four settings: cyclic or acyclic, each either with or without five additional latent nodes.
 Edges are sampled independently at random with a probability calibrated such that the expected node degree is $3$.
 Given the graph, data with $m=10\cdot p$ is synthetically generated via the corresponding linear SEM, where the non-zero entries of the coefficient matrix $B$ are uniformly sampled from $[-2, -0.5] \cup [0.5, 2]$.
 Noise follows one of four distributions (Gaussian, uniform, exponential, lognormal).
 The number of root causes varies between 1 and 4, and intervention strength $\delta$ ranges from $5$ to $20$.